bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 - Psalm 84:11 The Lord will GIVE grace
 - Genesis 6:8 & 19:19 Noah & Lot -- FOUND grace in the eyes of the Lord (b/c actively searching for it.)

-> Barnes "THE argument commenced in this chapter is ... to show that the scheme of justification which God had adopted does not lead men to sin, but, on the contrary, to holiness."
+> Barnes "THE argument commenced in this chapter is &hellip; to show that the scheme of justification which God had adopted does not lead men to sin, but, on the contrary, to holiness."

 3. The Grace of God is the **Divine Influence** upon the heart and its reflection in the life.